 No employer wants to sit through a one-man show about why you were unemployed.
 So keep it short and sweet.
 You want to convince your interviewer that your time away from the workforce has not impacted your ability to perform the job, so address the employment gap with a one-to-two sentence response and then transition into how you have been preparing yourself for this job opportunity.

-Have you recently been certified in an industry skill or working temporarily for a family friend?
-Keep the conversation on the responsibilities you've had during your unemployment.
+Have you recently been certified in an industry skill or are you working temporarily for a family friend?
+Keep the conversation on these achievements and the responsibilities you've had during your unemployment.
 Hiring managers are primarily interested in being assured that you're ready to work and that there aren't any red flags, such as bad employer reviews.

 Never bash your previous employer, even if there was cause to be angry.
 Whether you were fired or laid off, you can be frank about it and explain yourself — with tact.
 Underline the lesson you learned and how you benefitted from the experience.
 If you were fired for repeatedly being late, speak to how you mastered time management.
 For personnel issues, explain that your values and work ethic are important to you, and that they align with those of the company.